Signed in as:

 When someone seems to be in charge of a situation, people say that they are “holding all the cards.”

 Some days many people feel as though “the cards have been stacked against me” when nothing they try works out or something seems to be blocking their efforts or from achieving their goals.

 We have also heard people say, “I need to play my cards right to …” when they want to take make the most of certain opportunities present in their life.

 Then there others who love to tell us that we need to “learn to play the hand we’ve been dealt” when things are not going our way.
-For some who can do everything and they say that we’re “the Jack of all trades!” or we’re “the Jack of all Spades!”
+For some who can do everything and they say that they’re “the Jack of all trades!” or they’re “the Jack of all Spades!”

 Many times we see people being secretive about their plans, thoughts, or feelings.
 We say they are “playing their cards close to their chest” like many card players do.